-Drive Letter Туре Size Use С Compact Flash (CF) Card (Read/Write) 4, 10, 20, or 40MB System boot drive and project disk.
-Stores projects, Interact (if you are using it), and appli- cations.
-Download files to this drive, but do not log data to this drive un- less the size of your CF is sufficient.
+Drive Letter Туре Size Use С Compact Flash (CF) Card (Read/Write) 8, 10, 20, or 40MB System boot drive and project disk.
+Stores projects, the Machine- Shop Shell, Interact, MachineLogic, system files, and applications.
+Download files to this drive, but do not log data to this drive unless the size of your CF is suffi- cient.
 The CF can only accept a limited number of writes.
 A 3.5" Floppy Drive (Read/Write) 1.44MB Can be used to download projects to the unit, back up files from the unit, and log data.